termux/x11-packages/CONTRIBUTING.md

 \- all package requests that require a thing one of listed above will be closed immediately.

-Each package requiest should include:
+Each package request should include:

 - **Package description**